RetroDECK/ES-DE/THEMES-LEGACY.md

 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
     - Only one value is actually used.
-The other value should be zero.  (e.g. specify width OR height, but not both.
+The other value should be zero (e.g. specify width OR height, but not both.
 This is done to maintain the aspect ratio.)
 * `origin` - type: NORMALIZED_PAIR.
-    - Where on the component `pos` refers to.
-For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
+    - Where on the element `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
     - angle in degrees that the rating should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
 * `rotationOrigin` - type: NORMALIZED_PAIR.
     - Point around which the rating will be rotated.
 Default is `0.5 0.5`.
 * `filledPath` - type: PATH.
     - Path to the "filled star" image.
 Image must be square (width equals height).
 * `unfilledPath` - type: PATH.
     - Path to the "unfilled star" image.
 Image must be square (width equals height).
 * `color` - type: COLOR.
     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `visible` - type: BOOLEAN.
-    - If true, component will be rendered, otherwise rendering will be skipped.
+    - If true, element will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
 * `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.
+    - z-index value for element.
+Elements will be rendered in order of z-index value from low to high.

 #### datetime
 * `pos` - type: NORMALIZED_PAIR.